PhilipSCA/philanderson-co-uk/john/learning/physics-source.md

 Equilibrium - when all forces on an object give a resultant force of 0 Stretching, compressing, bending transfers energy Moment - turning effect of a force
-Inertia - how difficult it is to change an object's motion - high mass = high inertia

 8 energy stores:
 - Kinetic energy - movement energy store - depends on mass and speed